KdadJunior/Kdad_Recipe_Site/README.md

 # Kdad_Recipe_Site
-# Project 2: The Meals LAN - Recipe Management Backend
+# The Meals LAN - Recipe Management Backend

 A comprehensive Flask-based REST API for a recipe management system, built as an extension of a user authentication system.
 This project demonstrates full-stack development skills with secure authentication, database management, and RESTful API design.